 Upon completion of the lab you should be able to use MATLAB to

-At the end of the lab you will turn in two files.
+At the end of the lab you will turn in three files.
 One is a MATLAB script (.m file) with code in several cells; each cell will be the solution to a different part of the lab (marked by magenta arrows: →).
-The other is a function file "getPCs.m" described in the lab directions below.
+The other two files are function files "pickShape.m" and "rotTrans.m" described in the lab directions below.
 See the end of this web page for directions on what, precisely, needs to be turned in.

 Feel free to consult with each other but don't ask for (or provide) completed solutions.